KXEG: History

-KHEP kept up with the times, producing programs like a special five-night series on communism in 1960, and another the next year on “The Christian Answer to Communism.”
-It also aired shows with well-known preachers like Jerry Owen, healer Leroy Jenkins (“The man with the miracle arm”), and Oral Roberts.
+KHEP kept up with the times, producing programs like a special five-night series on communism in 1960, and another the next year on "The Christian Answer to Communism".
+It also aired shows with well-known preachers like Jerry Owen, healer Leroy Jenkins ("The man with the miracle arm"), and Oral Roberts.

-But the early years were tough financially as the station's owners learned the ropes of the radio business.
+The early years were tough financially as the station's owners learned the ropes of the radio business.
 There were only eight staff members, including two energetic salesmen.

 In 1962, John Hoeksema died, and Jack Willis took over as general manager.
 Gradually, the station began to earn a profit and pay a small dividend to its shareholders, even as other Christian stations sprang up in the area.
-New music and talk programs included “The Reformation Hour,” “Haven of Rest,” and “High Noon Bible Class” with Rev. J. Vernon McGee of Los Angeles; the station offered news on the hour, courtesy of UPI’s audio service.
+New music and talk programs included "The Reformation Hour", "Haven of Rest", and "High Noon Bible Class" with Rev. J. Vernon McGee of Los Angeles; the station offered news on the hour, courtesy of UPI’s audio service.

 As the times changed, KHEP sought to remain relevant.
 In 1972, it aired a special program on “Solving the Drug Problem”; that year, it also began hosting a daily radio program, “Tips for Teens,” hosted by Rev. Mel Johnson.
 It also began offering community hymn sings at Encanto Park.

 In 1977, KHEP celebrated its 20th anniversary.
-General Manager Jack Willis—who also served as president of the Arizona Broadcasters’ Association and vice president of the Western Religious Broadcasters Association—told the Arizona Republic, “We were one of the first Christian stations in the country to develop a complete range of programming, not just recorded ministries and gospel music.
-To the best of these, we added news, features and interviews, and blended them together to create a full spectrum of service for our listeners.”
+General manager Jack Willis—who also served as president of the Arizona Broadcasters' Association and vice president of the Western Religious Broadcasters Association—told the Arizona Republic, "We were one of the first Christian stations in the country to develop a complete range of programming, not just recorded ministries and gospel music.
+To the best of these, we added news, features and interviews, and blended them together to create a full spectrum of service for our listeners."
+During this period of time, KHEP and KXEG (1010 AM) were co-owned.
+The call sign KXEG was derived from sister station XEG-AM.

 Jack Willis left in 1983 and was replaced by Herm Gebert; around that time, Grand Canyon Broadcasters changed its name to Christian Communications.
 In 1985, Arbitron ratings showed that the station failed to garner sufficient audience to even appear in the ratings.
-Soon after, it began to call itself “inspirational” rather than “religious,” and sought to expand its signal in order to reach more people.
-New shows in the late 1980s included “Topic,” hosted by KHEP program director Will Ray, “People to People,” hosted by Bob George, and "Open Mike with Mike Lish" an Arizona centered interview program with guests such as John McCain and Evan Mecham.
+Soon after, it began to call itself "inspirational" rather than "religious", and sought to expand its signal in order to reach more people.
+New shows in the late 1980s included "Topic", hosted by KHEP program director Will Ray, "People to People", hosted by Bob George, and "Open Mike with Mike Lish" an Arizona centered interview program with guests such as John McCain and Evan Mecham.